Kaz-K/medical-image-editing/README.md

 > A tumor of up to 5 cm is mainly seen on the dorsal wall of the rectum, accompanied by a central depression.
 The muscularis propria on the dorsal side has disappeared and reaches the rectal mesentery.

 ![rectal_cancer_11](/synthetic_images/rectal_cancer/image11.png)
-> There is a protruding elevated lesion mainly on the anterior wall of the rectum.
-The deep muscularis propria has disappeared, and slight extramural invasion is suspected.
-Advanced colorectal cancer is suspected.
+> A protruding lesion is observed predominantly on the anterior wall of the rectum.
+The deeper muscularis propria layer has disappeared, suggesting possible extramural invasion.
+Findings are concerning for advanced colorectal carcinoma.

 ![rectal_cancer_12](/synthetic_images/rectal_cancer/image12.png)
 > Wall thickening of approximately 4 cm is predominantly on the right side of the rectum, suggesting rectal cancer.
 In the deepest part, the muscularis propria has disappeared and reaches the rectal mesentery.